Effect of Covid-19 on people with diabetes

 Mr Ranjan Rajendram | GR001223

-During the pandemic and into the recovery phase, clinical services utilise well-grounded approaches to ensure the most appropriate care pathways are implemented for patients.
+During the pandemic and into the recovery phase, clinical services have been using well-grounded approaches to ensure the most appropriate care pathways are implemented for patients.

-This would include risk stratification used in prioritising appointments, the use of video A&E and clinics and the support services made available to patients (including website self-care content and a nurse-led helpline in case patients’ symptoms change.
+This includes risk stratification to prioritise appointments, the use of video A&E and clinics and support services made available to patients including website self-care content and a nurse-led helpline in case patients’ symptoms change.